 - Provide full and complete documentation to its various vocational and medical reviewers.

 The Cigna companies are now re-evaluating certain claims and have set aside $77 million for projected payments to policyholders across the nation whose claims were not handled properly.
 Cigna is also paying a $500,000 penalty directly to the California Department of Insurance in addition to $150,000 to reimburse the department for the cost of ongoing monitoring required under the settlement agreement.

 LINA Long Term Disability Insurance Appeal Attorney

-Nick A. Ortiz is a LINA long term disability attorney in Pensacola, Florida.
-Mr. Ortiz has successfully represented numerous LINA disability insurance policyholders in their fight to obtain or hold onto their long-term disability benefits.
+The attorneys at the Ortiz Law Firm are experienced LINA long term disability attorneys.
+We have successfully represented numerous LINA disability insurance policyholders in their fight to obtain or hold onto their long-term disability benefits.

-If you have had your LTD claim denied or terminated by LINA, you need the skilled guidance of an disability insurance attorney that has experience in representing LINA claimants.
+If you have had your LTD claim denied or terminated by LINA, you need the skilled guidance of disability insurance attorneys that have experience in representing LINA claimants.
 Call our office today for a free case evaluation at (850) 308-7833.